 Synchronising notes with Simplenote, a note-taking app for iPhone/iPad with web synchronisation.
 Tinderbox synchronises with the web app and the web app with iPhone/iPad.
 The web app is free and device apps have free (with unobtrusive ads) and pay-for versions.
-From v5.9.0, the integration has been updated to use the Simplenote v2.0 API giving support for tags and improving reliability.
+Integration uses the Simplenote v2.0 API giving support for tags and improving reliability.

 Simplenote sync, and the account details to use are set in the Document-level Preferences' Simplenote tab.

 If Simplenote syncing is enabled for a document, Tinderbox syncs when the document is opened and saved.
 Notes synched to/from the web are placed in a root-level container called 'Simplenote'.
 Do not move this container whilst synching is activated as the synch process will see no notes where the container should be and will delete all Simplenote notes.